 Sadly I didn’t feel much different in the end.
 My energy was probably better; I can’t remember now.
 I appreciated the attempt and would’ve been overjoyed if my disease was significantly lessened.

 My morning routine now is to get up and work on my computer upstairs until my husband gets up and makes his way downstairs for his morning ablutions including making coffee.

-I lurch downstairs and settle into a chair facing the T.V. and turn on the news.
-OH heats the “corn bag” for me in the microwave, fixes me a cuppa joe and then gives me the warm bag and my loaded auto-injector.
+I lurch downstairs and settle into a chair facing the TV and turn on the news.
+He heats the corn bag* for me in the microwave, fixes me a cup of coffee and then gives me the warm bag and my loaded auto-injector.